 Behavioral Health Council

-The Behavioral Health Council addresses prevention, intervention, and treatment issues of Adults and Children with mental health, alcohol and other drugs, gambling or other program areas related to behavioral health.
+The Behavioral Health Council addresses prevention, intervention and treatment issues of adults and children with mental health, alcohol and other drugs, gambling or other program areas related to behavioral health.
 The Council also acts as Washington County's Local Alcoholism Planning Committee.
+The Behavioral Health Council meets on the 4th Wednesday of each month from 9-11 a.m. in the Washington Street Conference Center located at 102 SW Washington Street, Hillsboro 97124.

-Membership shall reflect the County geographic area, including appropriate cultural and ethnic representation.
+Membership shall reflect the county's geographic area, including appropriate cultural and ethnic representation.
 Membership shall include at least:

 - One family member of a child recipient of services